Aliath/chunky.charts/readme.md

 - I assumed that the points are already sorted by x values, so x*n < x*(n+1)
 - performance and handling large datasets were my primary focus for data rendering
-- to avoid blocking the main thread, data is imported in 4MB chunks; this ensures a smooth experience (on my machine, loading 100 million points takes about 20 seconds)
+- to avoid blocking the main thread, data is imported in smalller chunks; this ensures a smooth experience (on my machine, loading 100 million points takes about 20 seconds)

 ## Key Implementation Highlights